poppinss/hooks/README.md

 await runner.cleanup()
 ```

-> **Note:** The `runner.cleanup` method is idempotent, therefore you can call it multiple times and yet it will run the underlying cleanup methods only once.
+> **Note**: The `runner.cleanup` method is idempotent.
+Therefore you can call it multiple times, yet it will run the underlying cleanup methods only once.

 ## Hook Providers
 Hook providers are classes with the event lifecycle methods on them.
-Providers are great when you want to listen for multiple events to create a single cohesive feature.
-Again, taking the example of models, you can create a hook provider to listen for all the hooks and manage a changelog of table columns.
+Providers are great when you want to listen to multiple events to create a single cohesive feature.
+Again, taking the example of models, you can make a hook provider listen for all the hooks and manage a changelog of table columns.

 ```ts
 class ChangeSetProvider {